SupremeCommanderMaps/SurvivalVersus/README.md

 * Moved the codebase into Git
 * Added a limited number of automated tests
 * Added README with installation instructions and release notes
-* Set continuous integration via TravisCI
+* Set up continuous integration via TravisCI

 ## Installation